aruvham/wavefront-renderer/README.md

 # wavefront-renderer

-Web app that opens and reads a Wavefront .obj file and renders it's contents on a canvas element.
+Web app that opens and reads a Wavefront .obj file and renders its contents on a canvas element.

 Translate the file into ponts in a 3d space and create a render using basic shapes.